-Questions about the service?
-Interested in talking to one of our founders?
-Want to make a referral?
+Interested in talking to one of our psychiatrists?
+Looking to make a referral?
+Want to join our team?
 We'd love to hear from you.

 CALL TO MIND PTY LTD

 TERMS OF ACCESS FOR THE CALL TO MIND ONLINE PLATFORM

 These terms apply to all Call to Mind Services you access through Call to Mind Pty Ltd ACN 623 520 598 / ABN 93 254 104 171 (“Call to Mind”).

 In these terms:

 “Call to Mind Services” means the technology, communication and administration services provided by Call to Mind when you access the Call to Mind online platform.

 “Psychiatry Services” means the health and psychiatry services provided to you directly by the psychiatrist you are connected to using the Call to Mind online platform.